vamseeachanta/teamresumes/cv/va_resume.md

 ## Executive Summary

-- Served in roles of increasing responsibility spanning from VP of Engineering, Engineering manager, Technical Manager, technical Lead and project manager in structural design and integrity areas for various offshore upstream brownfield and greenfield projects in both start-up and established engineering roles.
+- Served in roles of increasing responsibility spanning from VP of Engineering, Engineering manager, Lead and Analyst for structural design and integrity areas for various offshore upstream brownfield and greenfield projects in both start-up and established engineering roles.
 - Strong in-place and installation analysis using FE Software, Orcaflex.
+  - Global and detailed structural analysis of risers, pipelines, umbilicals, manifolds, moorings, CALM/SALM buoys, platforms, vessels etc.
+  - Installation analysis of umbilicals, flexibles, risers, pipelines, manifolds, moorings, CALM/SALM buoys, platforms, vessels etc.
 - O&G field life cycle (up, mid and downstream) experience for offshore and subsea projects.
 Design, operations/integrity management and decommission experience.
 - Served as Committee member on professional bodies for API-RP-16Q, API-RP-17G, API-RP-17G2 and ASCE COPRI MRE for riser and structural engineering expertise.
 - Over 10 years of data analytics experience in building digital twins coupled with a passion to automate.
 Build programming modules for streamline and automation to create upstream engineering microservices.